Enrichment

 After School Clubs

-Throughout the year, we have after school clubs on most nights.
-These clubs change each half term and are on offer throughout KS1 and KS2.
-We rotate the clubs so that everyone has the chance to try something new.
-We report to parents on enrichment on our interim reports that are sent home.
+Throughout the year, we offer different clubs which change through the school year.
+We report to parents on enrichment on our summer reports.
 We place great importance on enrichment as every aspect of school life is vital for each child’s overall development.
 Children's personal and social development is enhanced by such a variety of differing experiences as well as giving them additional physical activity and skills.

-In addition to the sports clubs, we also have Jam Coding Computing Club; Musical Theatre, dance and drama club and a board games club.
+The physical activity/sports clubs, drama and computing clubs are run by trained specialist staff.
+Sports clubs have previously included dance, basketball, gymnastics, athletics, multi skills, hockey and football.
+In addition to the sports clubs, we also have Jam Coding Computing Club; Musical Theatre, dance and drama club.

 Big Friends Little Friends